We've been featured in:

 If you are eligible to seek personal injury compensation, you may wish to have legal representation during the claims process.
 If so, one of our personal injury solicitors could support your case.
 They usually provide their services under the terms of a Conditional Fee Agreement (CFA).
 This is a type of No Win No Fee agreement.

-However, if your claim outcome is positive, your solicitor will deduct a success fee from your settlement.
-This amount is a percentage that is subject to a legal cap.
+However, if your claim outcome is positive, your solicitor will deduct a success fee from your compensation as payment for their work.
+This fee is a percentage that is subject to a legal cap.

 If you have any questions about pothole claims, one of the advisors from our team could help.
 All the advice they give is free.
 Additionally, you can have a free eligibility check, and if you meet the criteria, you could be connected with one of our solicitors.